Backup

 Still not convinced?
 Hear from a few leading Microsoft MVPs on this topic:

-In this post, I focused on Exchange Online because that’s what Spanning Backup for Office 365 covers today.
+In this post, I focused on Exchange Online because that’s what Spanning Backup for Microsoft 365 covers today.
 Soon, we’ll be adding support for Calendars and OneDrive for Business.
 How are you protecting your calendars and OneDrive for Business now?